Python-PyQt/PyQt6-Docs/descriptions/QtWidgets/QWidgetAction-c.rst

 #.
 Due to Apple's design, mouse tracking on the widget currently does not work.

 #.
-Connecting the triggered() signal to a slot that opens a modal dialog will cause a crash in macOS 10.4 (known bug acknowledged by Apple), a workaround is to use a QueuedConnection instead of a DirectConnection.
+Connecting the  signal to a slot that opens a modal dialog will cause a crash in macOS 10.4 (known bug acknowledged by Apple), a workaround is to use a QueuedConnection instead of a DirectConnection.

-.. seealso:: :sip:ref:`~PyQt6.QtGui.QAction`, :sip:ref:`~PyQt6.QtGui.QActionGroup`, `QWidget <https://doc.qt.io/qt-6/widgets-changes-qt6.html#qwidget>`_.
+.. seealso:: :sip:ref:`~PyQt6.QtGui.QAction`, :sip:ref:`~PyQt6.QtGui.QActionGroup`, :sip:ref:`~PyQt6.QtWidgets.QWidget`.